Hans Keirstead: Career

 In 2013, Keirstead took a leave of absence from UC Irvine to conduct tests in the private sector.
 He joined California Stem Cell, Inc., also based in Irvine, as its president and CEO.
 His first focus after the leave of absence was trials for targeting skin cancer cells using stem cells from the cancer itself to train the immune system.

 In 2014, he sold a stem-cell company in a deal worth $124 million.

 In 2016, Keirstead founded AIVITA Biomedical, a private biotechnology company focused on cancer and developing a treatment that is proving to be the most effective to ever reach the final phase of clinical trials.
 Since its inception, the company began four clinical trials in multiple countries to test its cancer vaccine technology in glioblastoma, ovarian cancer and melanoma.
 Additionally, AIVITA is beginning trials of its COVID-19 vaccine candidate, AV-COVID-19.

 Using the same stem cell technology, Keirstead became the first person to transform stem cells into a product that improves the appearance of facial skin.
 After discovering this new application, Keirstead helped AIVITA launch a skin care line called ROOT OF SKIN, which became available in Japan in 2019 after successful clinical trials.
 The proceeds from all ROOT OF SKIN sales are directed towards AIVITA’s cancer research programs.

 Keirstead announced in June 2017 that he would run for Congress as a Democrat, challenging a seat held by Dana Rohrabacher in California's 48th congressional district.
 In a 2018 interview with ABILITY Magazine, Keirstead said "We don’t have anyone [in Washington] with a broad, deep understanding of the healthcare system, for example, not a one.
 435 members, and there’s no one there with a broad, deep understanding of what is 20 percent of our economy.
 We need that."
 He conceded the Democratic Party primary to Harley Rouda on Sunday, June 24, 2018 after a very close race.
 His campaign appears to have been targeted by a cyberattack.

 Personal life

 His wife, Niki, is a neuroscientist specializing in Alzheimer's disease.
 They have one son.

 Keirstead has a third-degree black belt in Taekwondo.
-He owns and flies.
+He owns and flies his own helicopter.